stacksjs/launchpad/docs/intro.md

 ## How It Works

-Launchpad works by managing the installation of pkgx and creating shims (executable scripts) that automatically run the correct versions of your tools.
+Launchpad works by utilizing the pkgx package registry through ts-pkgx and creating shims (executable scripts) that automatically run the correct versions of your tools.
 It can:

 - Figure out required system or project dependencies and install them
 - Provide project-specific environment isolation with automatic dependency activation/deactiviation
-- Configure automatic updates and PATH modifications
+- Configure PATH modifications and manage package updates

 Whether you're setting up a new development machine, working on multiple projects with different tooling requirements, or just want a cleaner way to manage your packages, Launchpad offers a streamlined experience for modern developers with complete environment isolation.